 Albert Theodore and Clara Derbyshire Nash: Their records arrived in the Highland Ward in 1922 and he was a Sunday School teacher 1922 - 26.
 They had lived in Idaho and Salt Lake City before their move to Highland.
 Albert was born April 6, 1885, in Victor, Kansas to Edward and Jaley Eudora Richards Nash.
 Clara was born November 24, 1882, in England to William H and Ada Henricksen Derbyshire and came to America in 1906.
 They were married June 1, 1909, in Pocatello, Idaho.

 In 1918, when he registered for the WWI draft, he was living in Salt Lake and was an auto mechanic.
 They were living in Salt Lake in 1920, 1930, 1935 and 1940.
-They had five children: Clara May, Albert Crawford, Afton, Endora and John R. They must have divorced because Albert married Gladys Naomi Rucker Robinson before his death March 20, 1960.
-Clara died November 16, 1963 and they are buried in Wasatch Lawn Memorial in Salt Lake City.
+They had five children: Clara May, Albert Crawford, Afton, Endora, and John R. They must have divorced because Albert married Gladys Naomi Rucker Robinson before his death on March 20, 1960.
+Clara died November 16, 1963, and they are buried in Wasatch Lawn Memorial in Salt Lake City.

 Highland Historical Society Home Page

 Highland History Chapters (compiled by: Charles T Greenland):

 1958 Highland Aerial Map - Interactive

 1958 Highland Homes & Families (table with addresses)

 Highland Censuses (and LDS Ward Membership List)